Hendricks-Laboratory/OT2Control/auto_mode_validation.md

 # Recommended Next Steps

-## 1. Small Real-Chemistry Validation
+## 1. Continued Small Real-Chemistry Validation / Scale-Up

-The next scientific validation should be a small real-chemistry run using conservative settings.
+The first small real-reagent validation has passed.
+The next scientific validation should remain conservative and should test repeatability, reporting outputs, replicate QC behavior, and modestly larger Auto loops rather than jumping directly to a large autonomous campaign.

 | Setting | Value |
 |---|---:|